-Of the many reasons to keep handwriting instruction, here are two that I find most interesting:
+Of the many reasons to keep handwriting instruction in our schools, here are two that I find most interesting:

 1. Learning to write by hand is connected to reading acquisition–while typing and even tracing are not.